Freescale revenue outlook pushes shares higher as CEO talks cars

-SAN FRANCISCO, Jan 27 (Reuters) - Freescale Semiconductor Ltd gave a revenue forecast for the current quarter above Wall Street’s expectations, and its shares rose 12 percent in extended trade as its chief executive pointed to growing demand from automobile makers for its chips.
+SAN FRANCISCO (Reuters) - Freescale Semiconductor Ltd FSL.N gave a revenue forecast for the current quarter above Wall Street’s expectations, and its shares rose 12 percent in extended trade as its chief executive pointed to growing demand from automobile makers for its chips.

 The company, based in Austin, Texas, said in a statement on Tuesday that it expects net sales in the first quarter between $1.135 billion and $1.185 billion.
 Analysts, on average, are expecting net sales of $1.114 billion for the first quarter, which ends in March, according to Thomson Reuters I/B/E/S.